WelFedTed/Technician/Docs/manual.md

     - Update Winget `winget source update`
     - Export Winget's list of installed programs `winget export -o "REPLACE-WITH-TARGET-FILE"`\
     _(update REPLACE-WITH-TARGET-FILE with the target winget export file on the transfer drive)_\
-    - Optionally export a list of all programs that Winget does cannot re-install at the same time with this extended command `winget export -o "REPLACE-WITH-TARGET-FILE" >- "winget_unnavailable.txt"`
+    - Optionally export a list of all programs that Winget does cannot re-install at the same time with this extended command\
+      `winget export -o "REPLACE-WITH-TARGET-FILE" > "winget_unnavailable.txt"`

   - [ <font style="color:ORANGE">ALTERNATIVE</font> ] Create Winget Install Script using 3rd party site\
     [winstall.app](https://winstall.app/)\